 UPDATE: With respect to Departmental Policy and alternative energy supplies (Generators and fuel supplies), the City is following directives from the Governor's Office.
-The Governor's Emergency Order holds plenty of weight and staff feels there is no need for Local Government to create additional policy or Ordinance.
+The Governor's Emergency Order provides substantial directions and staff feels there is enough direction for Local Government.
 There has been no change yet in the Governor's Emergency order as far as the additional generators and fuel sources go.
-This is on hold at the State level.
-The Fire Rescue Department is expecting Emergency Operations Plans from the assisted living facilities in the area, regardless of size, and they will be kept on file within the Fire Prevention Division.
+This is on hold at the State level while the issue is discussed by the Legislature.
+The Fire Rescue Department is expecting Emergency Operations Plans from the assisted living facilities in Hallandale Beach regardless of size, and they will be kept on file within the Fire Prevention Division.
 The ALF's are scheduled for annual inspection during the month of February, therefore the Department will have updated plans at that time.
 The Fire Rescue Department is also able to provide a class to ALFs and assist each with plans development, if needed.
+If additional local policy directive is needed after all these events unfold, a recommendation will be made to the City Commission.